Virtual queue

+Types of Virtual queue

+Call center queue

+A virtual queue in a call center is a cloud based system that places calls into an waiting line while eliminating the need for callers to stay on hold.
+Instead of waiting on the phone, customers can request a callback and receive an agent's call when their turn arrives.
+It manages queue order, reduces hold times, and improves the overall efficiency and experience of call center operations.

 While there are several different varieties of virtual queuing systems, a standard First In, First Out that maintains the customer's place in line is set to monitor queue conditions until the Estimated Wait Time (EWT) exceeds a predetermined threshold.
 When the threshold is exceeded, the system intercepts incoming calls before they enter the queue.
 It informs customers of their EWT and offers the option of receiving a callback in the same amount of time as if they waited on hold.

-If customers choose to remain in a queue (also known as que or q for short), their calls are routed directly to the queue.
+If customers choose to remain in a queue, their calls are routed directly to the queue.
 Customers who opt for a callback are prompted to enter their phone number and then hang up the phone.
 A “virtual placeholder” maintains the customers' position in the queue while the ACD queue is worked off.
 The virtual queuing system monitors the rate at which calls in queue are worked off and launches an outbound call to the customer moments before the virtual placeholder is due to reach the top of the queue.
 When the callback is answered by the customer, the system asks for confirmation that the correct person is on the line and ready to speak with an agent.
 Upon receiving confirmation, the system routes the call to the next available agent resource, who handles it as a normal inbound call.

-Call centers don't measure this "virtual queue" time as "queue time" because the caller is free to pursue other activities instead of listening to hold music and announcements.
+Call centers do not measure this "virtual queue" time as "queue time" because the caller is free to pursue other activities instead of listening to hold music and announcements.
 The voice circuit is released between the ACD and the telecommunications network, so the call does not accrue any queue time or telecommunications charges.

 Universal Queue

 Universal queue (UQ) is concept in contact center design whereby multiple communications channels (such as telephone, fax and email) are integrated into a single 'universal queue' to standardize processing and handling, enabling coherent customer relations management (CRM).

-The immediate benefits of UQ include standardised routing, recording, handling, reporting, and management of all communications in a contact center (or across an entire organisation).
-These benefits may create others, such as increased sales, reduced overheads, cost savings and an improvement in relationships with customers and suppliers.
+UQ is generally used for standardised routing, recording, handling, reporting, and management of all communications in a contact center (or across an entire organisation).

-Although UQ was discussed at least as far back as 2004, the difficulties in implementing such a system seem to have prevented its widespread uptake.
+Although UQ was discussed at least as far back as 2004, difficulties in implementing this system prevented its widespread uptake.
 As of 2008, there is little data available online regarding existing UQ implementations.